mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 ### Setting Up a Sharded Cluster

 So now that we've gone over the architecture of a *basic sharded cluster in MongoDB*, we're actually going to build one in our course virtual environment.
-So right now, all we have is our *replica set and 103 repl*.
+So right now, all we have is our *replica set - M103 repl*.
 And this is just a *normal replica set*, but eventually it will become the first *shard in our cluster*.

-This diagram is the bare minimum required to start a sharded cluster.

-Essentially just the Mongos a config server replica set, and at least one shard.
+Essentially we just need the *Mongos, a config server replica set (CSRS), and at least one shard*.

-The main things we have to build are the CSRS and the Mongo s.
+The main things we have to build are the *CSRS and the Mongos*.
 The rest of the work will just be connecting everything together.

-The first thing we're going to build is our config servers.

-So this is the configuration file for one of our config servers.

-It's going to be one of the nodes in the CSRS, but it's just a regular MongoD, so it's still going to have a port, a dbpath, and a log path.
+The first thing we're going to build is our *config servers*.
+So this is the *configuration file* for one of our *config servers*.
+It's going to be one of the *nodes in the CSRS*, but it's just a *regular MongoD*, so it's still going to have a *port, a dbpath, and a log path*.

 Now, the config servers have a very important role in the shard cluster, so we have to specify in the configuration that this is in fact a config server.